axolotl-ai-cloud/axolotl/README.md

 sample_packing_eff_est:
 total_num_tokens:

-# if you want to use 'lora' or 'qlora' or leave blank to train all parameters in original model
+# If you want to use 'lora' or 'qlora' or leave blank to train all parameters in original model
 adapter: lora
-# if you already have a lora model trained that you want to load, put that here
+# If you already have a lora model trained that you want to load, put that here
-# lora hyperparameters
+# lora hyperparameters.
+# This means after training, if you want to test the model, you should set this to the value of `lora_out_dir`.
 lora_model_dir:
 lora_r: 8
 lora_alpha: 16